 15. Do you want your own restaurant?
 Is that a dream of yours?

 No. I don’t want to give up my life to make money, but I don’t want to have a life without money

 16. Why do you think that some chef’s time is so short when they are hired to turn a restaurant around and make it all it can be?

 People don’t like change or to give up control.
-They think they are losing what they have and they fight it.
-It’s very sad.
-There’s so much food out there and there is so much we can make, but sometimes when we try to make things different and better, we are shut down because of owner control, which many times equates with the pocketbook.
-I personally feel there is no opportunity for me to learn right now.
+They think they are losing what they have, and they fight it.
+It’s unfortunate.
+There’s so much food out there, and there is so much we can make, but sometimes, when we try to make things different and better, we are shut down because of owner control, which many times equates with the pocketbook.
+I feel there is no opportunity for me to learn right now.
 I feel shunned when I seek opportunity.
 I’m looked at sometimes like I can’t even cook.